 Backflush Costing or backflush accounting is a product cost accounting approach that is very different from the traditional costing system.
 Under this system, the costing process is delayed until the final production of goods and services.
 Or, as the name suggests, this costing system flushes back the cost at the end of the production process.
-Or, it records cost after the production process ends.
+Or it records costs after the production process ends.

 This system does away with the requirement of keeping work-in-process accounts and the manual assignment of costs at separate production stages.
 Companies that use just-in-time (JIT) inventory systems generally use this costing approach.
 This costing system is entirely automatic, where the computer handles all the things.

 Once all the production process completes, this system records any direct material usage.
 Or, we can say when the production process uses raw materials and work in process inventory, this costing system does not create any journal entry to record these transactions.
 After the production process ends, backflush costing uses one main journal entry to record the entire inventory which was used in the production process.

 For example, a producer estimates the standard cost of $10 per unit.
 The total number of units that the producer produces is 500 units.
 After the end of the production cycle, a journal entry of $5,000 will be made.
 The journal entry would be – Dr. Parts Expense $5,000 and Cr.
 Cash $5,000.